 Wayne Gretzky is nicknamed the "The Great One."
 On March 23, 1994 Wayne Gretzky statistically became the best scorer in the history of the NHL.
 Gretzky scored his 802nd career goal, passing Gordie Howe for the most goals of all time.
 Gretzky scored the goal with the Los Angeles Kings, against the Vancouver Canucks.
 With 14:47 on the clock in the second period of the game, defenseman Marty McSorely passed the puck to Gretzky on a power play, leaving him essentially in front of an open net.
 All Gretzky had to do was tap the puck in, which he did.
 Gretzky's goal came in front of a sold out crowd and "The Great One" threw his hands up in celebration after scoring the historic goal.
 This goal is especially impactful because Gretzky still holds the record for most all time goals, and most all time points.
 In fact Gretzky was so dominant that if you took away his 894 career goals, he would still be the NHL's all time points leaders, with assists alone.

 If you ask a non-hockey fan to talk about any moment in hockey history, the moment they're most likely to tell you about is the Miracle on Ice.
 The goal that won the Miracle on Ice for the US, giving them a 4-3 lead over the Soviet Union, was Mike Eruzioni's goal.
 Eruzioni was old for the US team, at 25 years old, because of the amateur status that still existed in 1980.
 In part due to his age, and due to his leadership qualities, Eruzioni was named captain of the US Olympic team.
 No one gave Eruzioni's squad a fighting chance to win the gold medal, especially not when they had to face the Soviet Union.
 In the semi-final match where the US did face off against the Soviet's, the US went down 3-2 but eventually tied the score.
 Then, with ten minutes left, Eruzione scored on a set play, giving the US the lead.
-The image of Eruzione jumping for joy after scoring is one that is etched into US hockey fan's minds forever.

 The best defender of all time, Bobby Orr, took this shot in game four of the Stanley Cup.
 Not only was it the Stanley Cup but May 10, 1970 was also mothers day.
 In overtime Orr moved towards the crease and cut to his left.
 Though he claims he jumped, evidence shows that Orr was tripped by defender Noel Picard.
 Either way, once he was in the air, Orr managed to score and started to celebrate his championship winner.
 This iconic image was captured by the media and is now famous, along with the player himself.
 This goal was ranked as the number one hockey goal all time by The Sportster.
 This shot has the perfect combination of skill, timing and impact.